Connect with us

 While we definitely trust each other, the person who owns the property has absolute authority in selling the property as well as receiving the proceeds even if the other spouse had contributed in cash.

 Even if the other spouse had not contributed to the property, there is also a question of asset division in a divorce.
-It would be a clearer split if a couple owns two properties together.
+While the courts will obviously consider more than just the property ownership structure, it would be much clearer if a couple owns two properties together.

 Even if the couple stay together, there is also a question of legacy planning.
 The spouse who owns the property again has absolute authority in willing the property to anyone of their choice.
 The other spouse may not even know about this until it is too late.